SIE practice questionhardContractionary Fiscal Policy

 Why A — Increase taxes and decrease government spending

-To fight inflation through fiscal policy, the government would use contractionary measures: increasing taxes (reducing consumers' disposable income and spending) and decreasing government spending (reducing demand in the economy).
-Choices C and D are monetary policy actions taken by the Federal Reserve, not fiscal policy.
-Choice A is expansionary fiscal policy, which would INCREASE inflation by stimulating demand.
-Remember: fiscal policy = Congress/President; monetary policy = Federal Reserve.
+To fight inflation through fiscal policy, the government would use contractionary measures: increasing taxes and decreasing government spending.
+Lowering the federal funds target or buying government securities are monetary policy actions taken by the Federal Reserve.

 Turn it into reps